 Climate Change Balmain-Rozelle is possibly best known for its bi-monthly Climate in the Pub.
 At present we are meeting via Zoom, but everything else is the same: join us from 6.50 for 7pm, second Tuesday every even month for an informal and informed discussion.
 You will need to register.

-Our next meeting will be on Tuesday 8 December.
+Our next meeting will be on Tuesday 8 December, starting at 7pm.

 Recent meetings (ZOOM RECORDINGS)